On Being a Deaconess

 By Dss Teresa R. Johnson

 Yet the Bible is equally clear that God calls all of His people, male and female, to serve faithfully in His Kingdom.
-Therefore, it is important to have a sound answer for those who think that any service by a woman puts the Church on a “slippery slope” toward disobedience.
+Therefore, it is important to have a sound answer for those who assert that any service by a woman puts the Church on a “slippery slope” toward disobedience.
 In fact, the opposite is true.
-Obedience to God requires the full and joyful participation of every member of the Body of Christ.
 The Church is diminished if any member is wrongly disqualified from exercising his or her gifts (within the proper authority structure) in response to the Great Commission.

-Therefore, for those who believe that the Bible does not allow for the ordination of women, the answer is not to impose an overly restrictive view of Christian ministry on the Church and relegate women to the kitchen and the nursery.
+The appropriate response to the widespread acceptance of women's ordination is not to impose an overly restrictive view of Christian ministry on the Church and relegate women to the kitchen and the nursery.
 Rather, the answer is for us to take a courageous stand in every area of life by forbidding what God forbids, requiring what God requires, and allowing what God allows.
 And the simple fact is that God requires everyone, both male and female, to be active in ministry to the extent that He has provided gifts and opportunities.

-Perhaps the most compelling evidence of this requirement is the baptismal charge that is given to all, whether male or female, in the liturgy of the Reformed Episcopal Church, which is based on the baptismal liturgy in the 1549 Book of Common Prayer.
-When a baby is baptized, whether boy or girl, the priest signs her with the Sign of the Cross, "in token that hereafter she shall not be ashamed to confess the faith of Christ crucified, and manfully to fight under his banner, against sin, the world, and the devil; and to continue Christ’s faithful soldier and servant unto his life’s end" (REC BCP, page 465).
-Though our responsibilities are different, we are engaged in the same spiritual warfare.
+Perhaps the most compelling evidence of this requirement is the baptismal charge in the liturgy of the Reformed Episcopal Church, which is based on the baptismal liturgy in the 1549 Book of Common Prayer.
+When a baby girl is baptized, the priest signs her with the Sign of the Cross, "in token that hereafter she shall not be ashamed to confess the faith of Christ crucified, and manfully to fight under his banner, against sin, the world, and the devil; and to continue Christ’s faithful soldier and servant unto his life’s end" (REC BCP, page 465).
+Though the responsibilities of men and women are different, we are engaged in the same spiritual warfare, and we are jointly building the same Kingdom.

-I've been told more than once that it’s “too bad” I can never be a “real Deacon” or a Priest, as though my disqualification for Apostolic orders means that I am relegated to the back of the bus to Heaven.
+I've been told more than once that it’s “too bad” I can never be a “real Deacon” or a Priest, as though my office was an indication that women are inferior to men.
 To that statement, I would offer two observations regarding ministry.

 First, none of us is worthy even to gather up the crumbs under God’s table, yet we have been made heirs with Christ, and we are invited to gather at His table to join the family feast.
 What a remarkable privilege that is!
 I am just so glad to be a part of God’s family that I am pleased to serve Him in any capacity that brings Him glory and demonstrates my gratitude for His grace.
 All Christians, including non-ordained men who faithfully serve Christ, should share that same joy.

-Rather, Apostolic authority is best viewed as a shepherd’s staff that represents the solemn responsibility to bear witness to the sacrificial love and unyielding truth of Jesus Christ, the Great Shepherd who gave His life for the sheep.
-The example of loving leadership should then disseminate through the Church so that all the members of the Body of Christ are free to use their gifts to the glory of God, for the edification of each other, and for the advancement of the Kingdom in the world.
-Only when we develop a right view of authority and of Holy Order, can we fulfill our solemn duty to bring the light of Christ to the world.
+Rather, Apostolic authority is best viewed as a shepherd’s staff representing the solemn responsibility to bear witness to the sacrificial love and unyielding truth of Jesus Christ, the Great Shepherd who gave His life for the sheep.
+The example of loving leadership should then disseminate through the Church so that all the members of the Body of Christ are free to use their gifts to the glory of God, for each other's edification, and for the advancement of the Kingdom in the world.
+Only when we develop a right view of authority and of Holy Order can we fulfill our solemn duty to bring the light of Christ to the world.

 Even before the Fall, God’s intended authority structure was for men to have primary authority and for women to serve as their vice-regents.
 Eve’s ministry was to be a helper suitable to Adam in his work in the world (Genesis 2:18), an argument that St. Paul also uses in I Corinthians 11:9-11.
 He refers to this authority structure as one in which women do not approach God without a covering, which consists of her recognition that she, like the angels, is never to act on her own volition.